Time-inconsistent reinsurance and investment optimization problem with delay under random risk aversion: Conclusions

 \section{Conclusions}

 This paper focused on the reinsurance and investment optimization issue with delay for an insurer adopting random risk aversion.
-Specifically, based on a diffusion approximation model for the insurer's surplus evolution, the insurer is endowed with the flexibility to transfer risks via proportional reinsurance, grow the business through new policy acquisitions, and engage in investments within a Black-Scholes financial market.
-To begin with, we posed the delayed optimal reinsurance and investment problem with random risk aversion by means of expected certainty equivalent and then formulated the verification theorem to describe the equilibrium reinsurance and investment strategy and the associated equilibrium value function under the game theory framework.
-Next, we obtained (semi-)analytical equilibrium reinsurance and investment strategies and equilibrium value functions under exponential and power utility frameworks, respectively.
+Specifically, based on a diffusion approximation model for the insurer's surplus evolution, the insurer can transfer risks via proportional reinsurance, grow the business through new policy acquisitions, and engage in investments within the financial market captured by the CEV model.
+To begin with, we posed the delayed optimal reinsurance and investment problem with random risk aversion by expected certainty equivalent and then formulated the verification theorem to describe the equilibrium reinsurance and investment strategy and the associated equilibrium value function under the game theory framework.
+Next, we obtained (semi-)analytical equilibrium reinsurance and investment strategies and equilibrium value functions under the CEV model for the exponential utility and under the Black-Scholes model for both exponential and power utilities.
 Finally, we performed numerical simulations to examine the effects of delay parameters and insurance-financial market parameters on the equilibrium reinsurance and investment strategy.
 The primary findings are outlined below.
 (I) A higher expected risk aversion level for the insurer leads to a tendency to buy more reinsurance and assign a smaller investment proportion to the risky asset.
 (II) The same magnitude of delay parameter changes yields different effects on equilibrium reinsurance and investment strategies for exponential utility versus power utility.
 To be specific, in the context of exponential utility, both $\hat{q}(0)$ and $\hat{\pi}(0)$ first decrease and then increase when $\alpha$ increases, and decrease when $\beta$ or $h$ increases.
 In the case of power utility, both $\hat{q}(0)$ and $\hat{\pi}(0)$ decrease when $\alpha$ increases, and increase when $\beta$ or $h$ increases.
-(III) Under the power utility, parameters in insurance and financial markets demonstrate analogous influence patterns on the variations of equilibrium reinsurance and investment strategies.
+(III) Under the exponential utility, the proportion of investment in the risky asset will decrease with the increase of the elasticity parameter $\delta$ if the initial value of the stock price is greater than $1$.
+(IV) Under the power utility, parameters in insurance and financial markets demonstrate analogous influence patterns on the variations of equilibrium reinsurance and investment strategies.
 In particular, both $\hat{q}(0)$ and $\hat{\pi}(0)$ decrease when $\mu_{2}$, $r$ or $\sigma$ increases, and increase when $\mu_{1}$, $\eta_{2}$ or $\mu$ increases.

 Several compelling research directions are worthy of additional study.
 The contract optimizing an insurer's objective function generally fails to simultaneously maximize the reinsurer's value functional.
 Hence, the bilateral optimization of reinsurance and investment strategies has evolved into a canonical application of non-cooperative game theory in actuarial science \cite{Bai2022}.
 Moreover, for the purpose of protecting insurers against highly risky market positions, implementing risk measures, particularly Value-at-Risk (VaR) and Conditional VaR (CVaR), to control market risk exposures is of assistance \cite{Bi2019}.
 Therefore, it would be meaningful and practical to consider the delayed optimal reinsurance and investment game with VaR (or CVaR) constraints under random risk aversion.
 We intend to address these issues in subsequent research.